Gifford Pinchot State Park

 Pontoon boat tours of the lake are offered spring through fall.
 For more detailed information contact the park office.

-A park-operated interpretive center in the Conewago Day Use Area is open weekends during the summer.
-Wayside exhibits and informative brochures help visitors learn more about the park’s natural environment.
+The environmental learning center in the Conewago Day Use Area is open weekends during the summer.
+Visitors can explore the center's exhibits to discover more about the park’s natural environment.

 Access for People with Disabilities